ElucidataInc/polly-docs/docs/Data Lake.md

 *   On-the-fly Analysis:

-    Once you have narrowed down relevant omics datasets, you can analyze the dataset(s) on the fly using various statistical analyses, displaying intuitive visualizations and allowing you to create a hitlist while analyzing multiple datasets simultaneously.
+    Once you have narrowed down relevant omics datasets, you can analyze the dataset(s) on the fly using various statistical analyses while displaying intuitive visualizations.

 ##Available public data repositories